OlivierBlanvillain/full-stack-scala/README.md

 TodoMVC with Akka-http, Scala.js, Autowire and React.

-This project is essentially a fork of [scalajs-react](https://github.com/tastejs/todomvc/tree/gh-pages/examples/scalajs-react) enhanced with a back-end and the proper sbt configuration for development/deployment.
+This project is essentially a fork of [Scalajs-React TodoMVC Example](https://github.com/tastejs/todomvc/tree/gh-pages/examples/scalajs-react) enhanced with a back-end and the proper sbt configuration for development/deployment.

 - `model`: Shared Todo model
 - `web-client`: Scala.js/React client